Self-Isolation in our accommodation

 Why self-isolating is important

-When you arrive at your final destination in Scotland, it may be necessary for you to self-isolate and stay in your accommodation for 14 days.
-After you catch the virus, it can take up to 14 days for you to develop coronavirus symptoms and, in this time, you can pass on the virus to others.
+When you arrive at your final destination in Scotland, it may be necessary for you to self-isolate and stay in your accommodation for at least 10 days.
+After you catch the virus, it can take up to 10 days for you to develop coronavirus symptoms and, in this time, you can pass on the virus to others.
 Self-isolating will help Scotland keep the R number low and help avoid more people contracting COVID-19.
 This safeguards family, friends and the community, as well as helping to protect the NHS.
 For more information on how to self-isolate, go to https://www.gov.scot/publications/coronavirus-covid-19-public-health-checks-at-borders/pages/self-isolation/

 Where your household is in isolation within University accommodation, any incoming residents will be contacted in advance and allocated to a space elsewhere, until the household is no longer in isolation.